mannar-1/mannar-1/README.md

 - 👋 Hi, I’m @mannar-1
 - 👀 I’m interested in learning new tech skills
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on python (flask web development)
+- 💞️ I’m looking to collaborate on python (flask web development),React,BlockChain(solidity),ReactNative
-- 📫 How to reach me mail me at malyada11@gmail.com
+- 📫 How to reach me mail me at srirangamannar9@gmail.com

 <!---
 mannar-1/mannar-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.